narcode/codeklavier/assets/ACTIVITIES.md

 May/June 2023: Recording videos of ARquatic and MercTippets for HashiCorps HashiDays 2023

+September/October 2022: ARquatic tour of botanical gardens around the Netherlands

 February 2022: Release book chapter "The CodeKlavier: Appropriating the piano as a live coding instrument" in [Rethinking the Musial Instrument](https://www.cambridgescholars.com/product/978-1-5275-7789-3)

 Summer 2021: ARquatic, CodeKlavier's music and augmented reality experience, has its premier and performances in the Netherlands.